Squarespace doesn't have an SEO plugin, but fear not! To get the most out of organic search, you've got 2 options.

 Keep title tags below 60 characters so they don't get cutoff.
 Sometimes you can fit more.

 For best results, modify title tags for all of your pages.
 This is done under the "Pages" section of your Squarespace website.

 - Click Pages.

-- Click the gear icon that displays when you hover over a page.
+- Navigate to the sidebar and hover over one of your pages.
+Click the gear icon that displays when you hover.